shea-parkes/emacs-config/README.md

   * Make `%EMACS_SERVER_FILE%` and point it to `~\emacs.d\server\server` (This file will only exist while an Emacs server is running) (or always pass `--server-file` to `emacsclientw.exe`)
   * Make appropriate registry entries (mostly calling `emacsclientw.exe -n %1`, or a pass-thru batch script that sets up the environment first)

 The server should still nicely shut down when the client is closed.
+However, sometimes this will go haywire and the server indicator file (`~\emacs.d\server\server`) will be left behind after the server dies.
+If that happens, subsequent launches will complain about failing to make a connection.
+Just go and delete the server indicator file manually and the problem should go away.

 #### Git Integration